Poll tax riots: Responses

 The response of the Metropolitan Police, the Government, the Labour Party and the labour movement and some of the Marxist and Trotskyist left, notably the Militant tendency, was to condemn the riot as senseless and to blame anarchists.
 Tommy Sheridan of Scottish Militant Labour condemned the protesters.
 The next day, Steve Nally, also a Socialist Party member and Secretary of the All Britain Anti-Poll Tax Federation, said that they would "hold an enquiry and name names".
 Many others denounced the All Britain Anti-Poll Tax Federation position and defended those who fought back against the police attacks.
 Danny Burns (secretary of the Avon Federation of anti-Poll Tax Unions) for example said: "Often attack is the only effective form of defence and, as a movement, we should not be ashamed or defensive about these actions; we should be proud of those who did fight back."

 The Socialist Workers' Party (SWP), which was blamed for the violence by some in the media and by Labour MP George Galloway, refused to condemn protesters, calling the events a "police riot".
 Pat Stack, then a member of the SWP's Central Committee, told The Times: "We did not go on the demonstration with any intention of fighting with the police, but we understand why people are angry and we will not condemn that anger."

 A 1991 police report concluded there was "no evidence that the trouble was orchestrated by left-wing anarchist groups".
 Afterwards, the non-aligned Trafalgar Square Defendants Campaign was set up, committed to unconditional support for the defendants, and to accountability to the defendants.
 The Campaign acquired more than 50 hours of police videos.
 Use of these was influential in acquitting many of the 491 defendants, suggesting the police had fabricated or inflated charges.

 In March 1991, the police report suggested additional contributing internal police factors: squeezed overtime budgets which led to the initial deployment of 2,000 men, insufficient given the number of demonstrators, a lack of riot shields (400 "short" riot shields were available), and erratic or poor-quality radio, with a lag of up to five minutes in the computerised switching of radio messages during the evening West End rioting.
 Prime Minister Thatcher was at a conference of the Conservative Party Council in Cheltenham; the poll tax was the focus of the conference.
-As coverage of the demonstrations unfolded, speculation developed for the first time about Thatcher's position as leader.
-In November 1990, Thatcher would face a Party leadership challenge, and would lose to John Major in the subsequent leadership election.
+As coverage of the demonstrations unfolded, speculation developed for the first time about Thatcher's position as leader. in November 1990, Thatcher faced a leadership challenge and subsequently withdrew from the contest, paving the way for John Major to win the subsequent leadership election.